Skip to main content | Website improvement | Accessibility help

 • Check labels and packaging for spelling mistakes and poorly printed logos.

-• Be careful at markets, car boot sales, pubs and computer fairs, or other places where you may have difficulty contacting the seller after purchase.
+• Be careful when buying goods online and at markets, car boot sales, pubs and computer fairs, or other places where you may have difficulty contacting the seller after purchase.

 Anyone involved in the illegal supply of counterfeit goods can face a maximum penalty of 10 years imprisonment.
 The offences relate to the production, sale or having the items in your possession for sale as well as assisting in any of these.

 This unfair and often dangerous trade affects local businesses and consumers.
-If you think someone is selling fakes in Argyll & Bute please contact Trading Standards, your call will be dealt in strict confidence.
+If you think someone is selling fakes in Argyll & Bute please contact Trading Standards, your call will be dealt with in the strictest confidence.

 Business advice